What are Joseph Smith’s Teachings about Priesthood, Temple, and Women?

 We are not together forever b/c of a temple literalistic, physical ceremony -- we are together forever b/c of God.
 Religions create rites and rituals -- it's what they do.

-Sacraments are symbolic (not literal, e.g. there is no transubstantiation of the bread into a body or the water into blood -- and the same with baptism).
+Sacraments are symbolic (not literal, e.g. there is no transubstantiation of the bread into a body or the water into blood), and the same is true with baptism (like the sacrament, it's symbolic -- not literal or requisite to any dead person to have a live person do a baptism for them).

 On Joseph's teaching about priesthood: